This post may contain affiliate links. Please read our disclosure policy.

 Overhead view of crispy baked sweet potato fries on sweet pan

-It’s easy to make baked sweet potato fries, but these tips will help you make sure they turn out perfect!
+It’s easy to make baked sweet potato fries, but these tips make a big difference in the final texture.

 • Don’t overcrowd the baking sheet.
-Give each fry enough space to breathe and brown evenly.
-If you crowd them, they’ll steam and end up mushy.
+Give each fry enough room to brown.
+If the fries overlap, they’ll steam instead of crisp.

-• Flip halfway through the cooking time.
-This helps both sides get crispy and ensures that the bottoms don’t burn.
+• Flip halfway through baking.
+This helps both sides brown and prevents the bottoms from burning.

-• Store and reheat for maximum crispiness.
-Leftover sweet potato fries can be stored in an airtight container in the fridge and reheated in the oven at 425ºF for about 5 minutes to restore their crispiness.
+• Reheat for maximum crispiness.
+Leftover sweet potato fries can be stored in an airtight container in the refrigerator and reheated in the oven at 425°F for about 5 minutes.

 Seasoning, Dipping, and Topping Ideas

-Here are some ideas for switching up and serving this oven-baked sweet potato fry recipe.
+Here are some easy ways to switch up and serve this oven-baked sweet potato fries recipe.

-• Herbed fries.
-Add dried thyme or rosemary to the seasoning mix to add an herbal note.
+• Herbed fries: Add dried thyme or rosemary to the seasoning mix.

-• Garlic parmesan fries.
-Toss the cooked sweet potato fries with grated Parmesan cheese and minced garlic before serving.
+• Garlic parmesan fries: Toss the baked fries with grated Parmesan and a little minced garlic before serving.

-• Pair with a dipping sauce.
-Try Easy Avocado Ranch Dressing, Big Mac Sauce, Roasted Garlic Aioli, or Whipped Feta Dip.
+Pair your fries with French Fry Sauce, Easy Avocado Ranch Dressing, Big Mac Sauce, Roasted Garlic Aioli, Whipped Feta Dip, ketchup, honey mustard, or spicy mayo.

 Crispy baked sweet potato fries with bowl of dipping sauce